cloudtnt-rcl/RCL.CloudTnT.Express.Installation/database/sqlserver.md

 # SQL Server

-In this section you will learn how to set up a SQL Server database for the Credentials Web Wallet and Credentials Issuer applications.
-The database will be setup using a executable file.
+In this section, you will learn how to set up a SQL Server database for the Credentials Web Wallet and Credentials Issuer applications.
+The database tables will be created using an executable file.
 You can run the executable file either in a Windows or Linux environment.

 # Windows